-I’m sharing a tip on how to make a delicious Japanese Miso soup that taste like you’ve spent hours in the kitchen preparing the flavorful recipe instead of less than two hours.
+I’m sharing a tip on how to make a delicious Japanese Instant Pot Miso Soup that taste like you’ve spent hours in the kitchen preparing the flavorful recipe instead of less than two hours.
 What’s the secret?

 This recipe’s first important ingredient is miso.
 While many cooks prefer using just one type of miso in this recipe, I enjoy using two different styles.
 My favorite choices are white, red and sometimes brown.